-Weaken eye muscles is one of the common reasons for developing squint.
+Weaken eye muscles is one of the common reasons for developing squint eye in babies.
 If the muscles around one eye are weaker than the other both eyes will be unable to work together.

-Children with some medical conditions such as Down syndrome may also be at risk of developing squint.
+Children with some medical conditions such as Down syndrome may also be a cause of squint eye in babies.

 Generally kids with squint have no complaints related to eyes or don’t notice any changes in vision.
 It’s only the other person that may be a family member, teacher or doctor during regular check-ups who can notice that the eyes are not working in the same directions.
 The clearly visible symptoms which indicates that kid is suffering from squint are:

 - One or both eyes are pointing to different directions

 - In some cases children may experience double vision.
 This badly affects a kid’s reading skills and classroom learning.